 Enjoy the relative level-terrain as you hike in the shadow of Mount Northover, soon enough you will have to climb straight up a scree-slope to the ridge.
 There seemed to be a few trails leading the way.
 Pick your favourite and go for it.

 Gaining the ridge is worth the effort.
 In a way I hardly thought possible, new valleys, peaks and lakes come into the most expansive view.
-Take a moment to bask in the wonder the ridge provides and to steel your nerves.
-You’re in for some excitement to say the least to get to your roost for the night.
+Take a moment to bask in the wonder the ridge provides and to steal your nerves.
+You’re in for some excitement, to say the least, to get to your roost for the night.

 The Ridge Itself!

 Northover Ridge begins with a step over an easy crux.
 If you’re not used to this terrain, this step can be frightening but hold on to your butts, it’s going to get a lot worse.
 While the ridge provides some of the most expansive and rewarding views in all of the Alberta Rockies, it is not without its drawbacks.